-- The child - The parent(s).
-Do not use the bills
+- The child

+- The parent(s).
+Do not use the bills of the caretaker relative other than a parent.

 - The stepparent

 - The blood-related siblings of the child

 - The dependent children of the stepparent and their blood-related siblings in the home.